johnson-cooper/YGO-NEXUS-REVIVAL/README.md

 ## Credits
 - tereotis for hex offsets
-- volvo for ideas and python changes
+- volo for ideas and python changes
 - opiter09 for unpacking pac files

 ---